THE ARTIST BEHIND THE PENCIL

 WHAT ADVICE WOULD YOU GIVE TO A PERSON WHO WANTS TO BE AN ARTIST?

 There are too many to list but here are my top 3 pieces of advice:

 Find out your “why” and do it for the love of it, not for the money.
 You have to have a passion that is deep in your soul.
 If you do not have that drive, that focus on what you are creating, it will show.
-People buy artwork not only because they take pleasure in the art itself, but because they enjoy the artist and their journey.
+People buy artwork not only because they take pleasure in the art itself, but because they enjoy the artist and their story.

-Be patient; nothing happens over night An artist’s journey is long but incredibly rewarding.
+Be patient; nothing happens over night.
+An artist’s journey is long but incredibly rewarding.

 DO YOU HAVE A FAVOURITE TYPE OF BEE?

 This is another difficult question as I tend to love them all, but Bumblebees are at the top of the list.
 I am a fan of all the fuzz and how big their butts are!
 They are like the tiny teddy bears of the skies, especially the queens.
 Going back to the favourite bee fact question, I would also add that when you get too close to a Bumble, they will warn you to bug off by raising their leg(s) up in the air.
 I feel like this is pretty nifty, letting others know you are in their personal space.
 I have been warned quite a few times and I apologize and leave them bee.

 WHAT IS ONE THING YOU WISH EVERYONE KNEW ABOUT BEES?